ChecheRomo96/CPString/README.md

 	sudo make install

+## Steps to uninstall package:

+1.- Remove the following directories

+	usr/local/lib/CPString
+	usr/local/include/CPString

 ## Steps to install as an Arduino Library:

+### a) download zip file

+If you downlaoded the zip file containing this repository extract ists contents and move the CPString_vX.X.X to your current Arduino Project library directory.

+Even though you did not installed through git you can update the package through it.

+### b) clone through git

 Note that you must have git installed on your computer.
 To istall git through homebrew:

 	brew install git

 1.- Go to your current arduino library